naushad-rahman/SelfDriving-Car/README.md

 1. Initially I set up drive.py to output a constant steering angle just to wire things up.
 2. After that, I create a very simple neural network with a single convolutional layer and a single fully connected layer to set up the pipeline for `drive.py` to make predictions using a trained model.
 With this simple model, I could not get very far on the track - it was hardly a few seconds before the car steered off the track.

 3. I have experimented with a [NVIDIA paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
-Howwver ,none of these model worked out of the box .
+I need to preprocessing of the data to able to make it working

 4. Since complete image details is not required , Our Main is to take feature from road .
 So to get the only road detail .
 I have trimmed the top 40 % and 10% from bottom .
 These processing alos reduce the image .